plone/training/voltoaddons/06-cell-renderer.rst

       return schema;
     };

+With the "schema tweaking code" we're doing three things:

+- add the columns from the file as choices to the "Column" widget
+- provide the "renderer" field with the available cellRenderer choices
+- plug into the schemaExtender of the columnsField our own schema extender.

 And we'll replace the old schema tweak with the new one:

 .. code-block:: jsx

     const schema = tweakSchema(TableSchema(props), data, file_data);

-Notice the ``columnsField.schemaExtender`` bit.
-This is something that the volto-object-widget supports, to allow schema customizations per object, in a list of objects.
+Again, back to the ``columnsField.schemaExtender`` bit.
+This is an invention that volto-object-widget supports, to allow schema customizations per object, in a list of objects.

 It is a function with signature ``(schema, data) => schema``